vilemduha/blendercam/scripts/addons/docs/starting.md

 This is a step-by-step tutorial on generating your first toolpath with Fabex.

-For detailed descriptions of Panel options go [here](interface.md).
+For detailed descriptions of User Interface options go [here](interface.md).

 ## Setup your Scene
 You can use any object to generate toolpaths, but for the purpose of this guide we will use Suzanne, the monkey.